psitronic/Data-Structures-and-Algorithms-in-JS/README.md

 # Data Structures and Algorithms
-Implementations of  Data Structures and Algorithms in JavaScript
+Implementations of  Data Structures and Algorithms in JavaScript (Python version can be found <a href="https://github.com/psitronic/small-tools">here</a>)

 <ul>
 <li>